trasz/test/capv.md

 coexecve
 ========

 This is the first of three layers.
-It's about the ability to run multiple processes in the same address space.
+It's about the ability to have multiple processes running in the same address space.
 The reason for doing it is that memory capabilities can't work between address spaces.
-Thus, to use capabilities as a mechanism for processes to communicate and share data, we need to put those processes in the same one.
+Thus, to use capabilities as a mechanism for processes to communicate and share data, we need to put those processes in the same space.
 Because of CHERI we can allow this without compromising security - the protection and isolation can be enforced by capabilities alone, without the need for MMU switching.
-The only (expected) new way for colocated processes to be able to interfere with one another, compared to a traditional, non-capability system, is by exhausing the virtual address space.
+The only (expected) new way for colocated processes to be able to interfere with one another, compared to a traditional, non-capability Unix system, is by exhausting the virtual address space.
 Traditional resource limits still work.

-The only convenient moment to decide "where to put" a process is when executing a binary;
+The convenient moment to decide "where to put" a process is when executing the binary;
 this typically means the execve(2) system call.
-There are two ways to colocate: one is by invoking coexecve(2) system call, which is similar to execve(2), but takes an additional argument to indicate the PID of an existing process to colocate with.
+There are two ways to colocate.
+The first one is by invoking coexecve(2) system call, which is similar to execve(2), but takes an additional argument to indicate the PID of an existing process to colocate with.
+This is useful for software that makes explicit use of colocation, like the colocated Apache SSL sandbox (https://github.com/CTSRD-CHERI/sslproc; see `apache-sslproc` `cheribuild` target).
+There is also the coexec(1) command, to explicitly run a binary colocated with another process, which can serve as a trivial code example; see `usr.bin/coexec/coexec.c`.

-The other is just ordinary execve(2) syscall with `kern.opportunistic_coexecve` sysctl set to 1 - this makes the kernel try to colocate processes whenever possible; by default it tries to colocate them with their parent processes.
+The other way is the ordinary execve(2) syscall (or posix\_spawn(2), ie any kind of running a binary) with `kern.opportunistic_coexecve` sysctl set to 1 - this makes the kernel try to colocate processes whenever possible.
+By default it tries to colocate them with their parents, falling back to the traditional behaviour of allocating new address spaces.
+This is useful for enabling communication between independent programs, eg within a shell session.

+Both mechanisms can be used at the same time - processes that are not explicitly colocated using coexecve(2) will still get colocated opportunistically.

 From the user point of view, when you login to CheriBSD as root, you can do:
 ```